joseph-flinn/site/data/posts/0066-engineering-portfolio-management-part3.md

 ---

 Without a product or service application, technology is worth little more than to satisfy curiosity (Flinn, p.8).
-Manufacturing is a key process to create products from technology for distribution and sale.
-As such an important piece, the US Department of Defense came up with similar readiness levels to NASA's Technology Readiness Levels discussed in [Part 2](): Manufacturing Readiness Levels (MRLs) (Flinn p.43).
+Manufacturing is a key process in developing products from technology.
+As such, the US Department of Defense came up readiness levels for their suppliers that are similar to NASA's TRLs discussed in [Part 2](./posts/0065-engineering-portfolio-management-part2).
+They are known as Manufacturing Readiness Levels (MRLs) (Flinn p.43).

-TRLs and MRLs are used together in portfolio management systems to monitor and control the progress of technology projects.

 Similar to TRLs, MRLs exist to assist in considering the overall readiness of a technology project during the different phases of development.
-For instance, is a technology worth developing all the way to TRL 9 if it costs significantly more than a customer is willing to purchase it for?
+For instance, is a technology worth developing all the way to TRL 9 if it costs significantly more than a customer is willing to pay?
 If not, the development of the technology may need to be put on hold.

 The US DoD defines the MRLs as the following (Flinn p.44-45):